idp2p/idp2p/README.md

 ## IDP2P Solution

-`IDP2P` is a peer-to-peer identity protocol and network which enables a controller to store its own proofs.
-It stores did documents and proofs about an identity.
-The `idp2p` protocol is based on `libp2p`, in other words, it can be considered ipfs of decentralized identity. `IDP2P` has following features:
+`IDP2P` is a peer-to-peer identity protocol which enables a controller to publish its proofs and did documents in decentralized network.
+The protocol is based on [libp2p](https://libp2p.io/), in other words, it can be considered ipfs of decentralized identity. `IDP2P` has following features:

 - Self describing identity(like did:keri, did:peer, did:key)
 - Only identity owner and verifiers are responsible for storing identity materials